 Sure thing!
 My name is Jodie Dunne and I’m a sexologist.
 I’m also an artist, a woman living with chronic illness, a wife and most importantly a Mum.
 I’m passionate about helping people have healthier and happier sex lives, and honest conversations about sex, intimacy, chronic illness, pain and traumatic health events.

-I’ve been involved in various rehabilitation, counselling, coaching and education roles for longer than I care to admit and women’s health and chronic illness advocacy since 2012 (Co-Founding Endometriosis Australia, now a volunteer with QENDO and Lupus Foundation of Australia).
+I’ve been involved in various rehabilitation, counseling, coaching and education roles for longer than I care to admit and women’s health and chronic illness advocacy since 2012 (Co-Founding Endometriosis Australia, now a volunteer with QENDO and Lupus Foundation of Australia).

 I’ve faced my fair share of health obstacles over the past forty years and during my journey I came across a gap in services that care for the whole person and address quality of life issues such as sexuality and pleasure.
 So, I decided to become a sexologist!
 Now I work with a network of professionals that can address other aspects of your sexual health as a whole.